Computing weight one modular forms over $\C$ and $\Fpbar$: Characteristic zero results.

 Notation: if $\ell$ is a prime then $D_\ell$ denotes the absolute Galois group of $\Q_\ell$, and $I_\ell$ is its inertia subgroup.

 The smallest level where there is a non-dihedral form is $N=124=2^2\times31$.
 In fact at level~124 there are four non-dihedral newforms (and no other newforms, although there is a 3-dimensional space of oldforms coming from level~31).
-Let~$\chi$ be a level~124 Dirichlet character with order~2 at~2 and order~3 at 31; then $S_1(124,\chi;\C)$ has dimension~2, as does $S_1(124,\chi^c;\C)$ where $\chi^c$ denotes the complex conjugate of~$\chi$.
+Let~$\chi$ be a level~124 Dirichlet character with order~2 at~2 and order~3 at 31; then $S_1(124,\chi;\C)$ has dimension~2, as does $S_1(124,\chi^{-1};\C)$ (note that $\chi^{-1}$ is the complex conjugate of~$\chi$).
 What are the Galois representations attached to the corresponding eigenforms?
 Well, let $f,g$ denote the two normalised eigenforms in $S_1(124,\chi;\C)$. \begin{lemma} The projective image of the Galois representations associated to $f$ and $g$ are isomorphic to $A_4$; furthermore, in both cases the number field cut out by this projective representation is the splitting field~$K$ of $x^4 + 7x^2 - 2x + 14$. \end{lemma} \begin{proof} We use the following strategy.
-We first construct two odd Galois representations to $\GL_2(\C)$ of conductor 124 and determinant $\chi$, whose projective images both cut out~$K$; such representations must come from weight~1 forms of level~124 and hence they must be the representations associated to~$f$ and~$g$.
+We first construct two odd Galois representations to $\GL_2(\C)$ of conductor 124 and determinant $\chi$, whose projective images both cut out~$K$; such representations are known to come from weight~1 forms of level~124 and hence they must be the representations associated to~$f$ and~$g$.
 The lemma is hence reduced to the construction of these two Galois representations, the heart of the matter being controlling the conductor.
-The strategy for doing such things is already in~\cite{freyetal}; a convenient reference is the Theorem (due to Tate) in \S1 of~\cite{kiming}, which states that if we have a projective representation $\rhobar:\GQ\to\GL_2(\C)$ and for each ramified prime $\ell$ with associated decomposition group $D_\ell$ we choose a lifting of $\rhobar|D_\ell$ to $\rho_\ell:D_\ell\to\GL_2(\C)$, then there is a global lift $\rho:\GQ\to\GL_2(\C)$ of $\rhobar$ such that if $I_\ell$ is the inertia subgroup of $D_\ell$ then $\rho|I_\ell\cong\rho_\ell|I_\ell$.
+The strategy for doing such things was already used heavily in~\cite{freyetal}, and the key input is Theorem~5 of~\cite{serre}, a theorem of Tate, which states the following: if we have a projective representation $\rhobar:\GQ\to\PGL_2(\C)$ and for each ramified prime $\ell$ with associated decomposition group $D_\ell$ we choose a lifting of $\rhobar|D_\ell$ to $\rho_\ell:D_\ell\to\GL_2(\C)$, then there is a global lift $\rho:\GQ\to\GL_2(\C)$ of $\rhobar$ such that if $I_\ell$ is the inertia subgroup of $D_\ell$ then $\rho|I_\ell\cong\rho_\ell|I_\ell$.
 In particular the conductor of $\rho$ is the product of the conductors of the $\rho_\ell$.
 This result reduces the computation of conductors of global lifts to a local calculation, which we now do.